sp7t/project-athena/CONTRIBUTING.md

 This section outlines how to contribute code to the project.

+### 🎯 Choose Your Git Workflow: Command Line vs GUI

+While this guide shows Git commands for precision and learning, **you can use GUI tools for all Git operations**.
+Many find visual tools easier and less error-prone, such as **VSCode's Built-in Source Control Panel**.

+**Throughout this guide, look for 💡 GUI Alternative tips** that show how to perform the same operations using VSCode or other visual tools.
+The command-line examples are provided for reference and learning, but you're encouraged to use whichever method feels more comfortable and reduces the chance of mistakes.

 ### Understanding GitHub Issues

 All tasks, features, bugs, and improvements are tracked as GitHub Issues.